Can we Trust Unreliable Voxels? Exploring 3D Semantic Occupancy Prediction under Label Noise: Conclusion

 \textit{Ablation Study of Dual-Source Partial Label Construction.} The contribution of different evidence sources used to construct the partial label candidate set is evaluated in Table~\ref{tab:ablation_dual_source}.
 Utilizing EMA-Pred (semantic consensus) as the sole evidence source yields a baseline mIoU of $10.86\%$.
 In contrast, employing only EMA-Proto (feature-prototype similarity) improves semantic discrimination to $11.31\%$ mIoU, which suggests that structural constraints are vital for addressing the challenges of sparse 3D space.
 Notably, the fusion of both sources achieves the peak performance of $11.47\%$ mIoU.
 This result verifies that the semantic evidence from the teacher model and the structural evidence from the prototype space are highly complementary, effectively preventing the omission of ground-truth labels during the candidate construction process.

-\textit{Ablation Study of Key Robust Learning Components.} The efficacy of each module within the noise-robust framework is further dissected at $70\%$ noise (Table~\ref{tab:ablation_pll_nl_sntd}).
-The standard supervised baseline suffers significantly from noise interference, achieving only $10.73\%$ mIoU.
+\textit{Ablation Study of Key Robust Learning Components.} At $70\%$ noise (Table~\ref{tab:ablation_pll_nl_sntd}), the supervised baseline yields only $10.73\%$ mIoU.
 The introduction of partial label learning for disambiguation significantly boosts performance, raising the IoU from $33.39\%$ to $35.57\%$, which demonstrates that relaxing hard targets into a candidate set effectively mitigates noise overfitting.
 The addition of negative learning for noise suppression further improves geometric completeness to $36.07\%$ IoU by explicitly penalizing categories identified as unreliable.
 Finally, incorporating self-not-true distillation for distribution-level regularization yields the highest $11.47\%$ mIoU.

-Crucially, these results reveal that robustness arises not from stronger penalization alone, but from restricting the feasible semantic hypothesis space through dual-source partial labeling, supporting the underlying principle of \textit{DPR-Occ}: sparse 3D learning benefits more significantly from search-space regularization than from global loss rebalancing.
+Crucially, these results reveal that robustness arises not from stronger penalization alone, but from restricting the feasible semantic hypothesis space through dual-source partial labeling, supporting \textit{DPR-Occ}'s underlying principle: sparse 3D learning benefits more significantly from search-space regularization than from global loss rebalancing.